kitnil/awesome/README.md

 ## TypeScript

+- [karma](https://github.com/prymitive/karma) - Alert dashboard for Prometheus Alertmanager
+- [viscal](https://github.com/rcarriga/viscal) - A visual representation of the lambda calculus and animation of beta reduction.
 - [org-roam-ui](https://github.com/org-roam/org-roam-ui) - A graphical frontend for exploring your org-roam Zettelkasten
 - [deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer
 - [gitlab-ci-local](https://github.com/firecow/gitlab-ci-local) - Tired of pushing to test your .gitlab-ci.yml?